 Tom Carey '65 is an attorney in private practice who specializes in appeals, state or federal, civil or criminal.
 Carey has had a long association with BC Law as a student, faculty member, and active alumnus.
 He has been on the Adjunct Faculty since 1990, teaching Appellate Advocacy and the Amicus Brief Clinic and working with various advocacy and moot court programs.
 In 2016, the BC Law School Alumni Association gave him its Special Service Awar

-After an undergraduate AB in government, Carey took his LLB (J.D.) from Boston College Law School in 1965, receiving several academic awards.
+After an undergraduate AB in government at BC, Carey took his LLB (J.D.) from Boston College Law School in 1965, receiving a number of academic honors, including Order of the Coif and the Publications Trust Award, “presented occasionally to honor student writing of outstanding quality and scholarship.”
 He also holds an LLM degree from Harvard Law School.
-Following clerkships with Judge Caffrey and Judge Murray in the United States District Court for the District of Massachusetts, he spent a decade in full-time law teaching at Suffolk and Boston College Law Schools, teaching a wide variety of courses and working with the advocacy programs.
-He has coached BC national championship teams in the National Moot Court Competition and the National Constitutional Law Moot Court Competition.
+Following clerkships in the United States District Court for the District of Massachusetts with Judge Andrew A. Caffrey and Judge Frank J. Murray, Carey spent a decade on the law faculties at Suffolk and Boston College Law Schools, teaching a wide variety of courses and working with the advocacy programs.
+He coached BC national championship teams in the National Moot Court Competition and the National Constitutional Law Moot Court Competition.

 Thereafter, in government service from 1976 to 1979, he was the Appellate Attorney for the Major Violators Division of the Suffolk County District Attorney’s office, responsible for all of the Division’s many briefs on appeal in the Supreme Judicial Court and the Appeals Court.
 Since then, in private practice as a solo practitioner and as an attorney affiliated with Dwyer & Collora and the Boston office of Hogan Lovells, he has successfully handled numerous civil and criminal appeals involving many different substantive fields of law.